q-shift/backstage-playground/README.md

 Script optional parameters:

---v				When defaults are proposed accept them without prompting for input.
+--accept_defaults         When defaults are proposed accept them without prompting for input.
 --batch				            Execute in batch mode.
 Skips the parameter prompt.
---help				Show this message
---template_file <value>		Path to use your custom backstage app-config template file.
+--help				            Show this message --template_file <value>		Path to use your custom backstage app-config template file.
 --verbosity <value>		    Verbosity level for the script output.

 Template variables will be provided using the - prefix, e.g.: